 - Shortness of breath

 Lymphoma may be difficult to properly diagnose because it does not have symptoms distinct from other conditions.
 It can vary between a mild fever or even nothing noticeable.
-Signs and symptoms are usually mild, which can make it easy to miss it early on.
+Signs and symptoms are usually mild, which can make it easy to miss them early on.
 If you suspect any signs, please visit your doctor as soon as possible.

-Exposure in firefighters
+PFAS exposure in firefighters

 Firefighters are especially at risk for PFAS-related adverse health effects.
 Our firm handles firefighting foam lawsuits.
 Both civilian and military firefighters use aqueous film-forming foam (AFFF) to extinguish jet fuel fires.
 Despite being highly effective, they are extremely toxic.